devonfw/shop-floor/dsf4openshift/openshift-devonfw-deployment/s2i/java/README.md

-# Builder Image for OASP4J
+# Builder Image for DevonFW

 TBD